Coughing is an important way to keep your throat and airways clear. But too much coughing may mean you have a disease or disorder.

 Some coughs are dry.
-Others are considered productive.
+Others are productive.
 A productive cough is one that brings up mucus.
 Mucus is also called phlegm or sputum.

 Coughs can be either acute or chronic: